etcd-io/etcd/Documentation/benchmarks/etcd-2-2-0-rc-benchmarks.md

 ## Testing

-Bootstrap another machine and use benchmark tool [boom](https://github.com/rakyll/boom) to send requests to each etcd member.
+Bootstrap another machine and use benchmark tool [boom](https://github.com/rakyll/boom) with customized patch to send requests to each etcd member.
 Check [here](../../hack/benchmark/) for instructions.

 ## Performance